-Her sculptures are anthropomorphic, capturing the intersections of time and space in a postmodern world.
-Adams’s practice investigates and explores hybridity, reflecting on the nuances of identity and identity formation within a postcolonial, posthuman and postfeminist framework.
+Anne Adams is an interdisciplinary artist working across sculpture, collage, photography and video.
+She is from Southern Kaduna State of Nigeria.
+Her sculptures are anthropomorphic, existing in a perennial state of transit, reflecting the fluidity of time and space, the ambiguity of being, and the ongoing negotiation of selfhood in a complex interconnected world.
+Adams’s practice investigates and explores hybridity, reflecting on the nuances of identity and identity formation within a post-colonial, post-human and post-feminist framework.
 In her work, she sees the potential for everything to be and exist in multiples, embracing plurality and rejecting monolithic/homogenous narratives of truth, reason and identity.
 In this way, she creates work that embodies transcending and evolving in-between dimensions of the past, present and future, human/nonhuman, abstract and figural, self and the other.
-The installation of her work is very crucial in the way she envisions critical dialogue with Art made by Africans, it challenges the ambiguous categorization and western methodologies of engaging with art from the continent.
-In her installation, sculptures are seen standing gallantly above water surrounded by natural elements or bordered by a myriad of lines that intuitively respond to the liminal space.

 She is interested in the histories of people, cultural practices, cultural redefinition, and hybridization as a means of sustainability in the evolution and trajectory of societies.
 Drawing inspiration from the legacy of precolonial Nigerian art, her work is a celebration of the profound mastery and intellectual ingenuity of her predecessors, whose use and intentionality are still enigmatic and open to interpretation, which itself is a mirror for the artist to story tell and imagine possible futures.